alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Getting your security back

-Your security will be refunded in full if you export at least 95% of the quantity on the licence and return it to the RPA within 2 months of its expiry date.
+Your security will be refunded in full if you export at least 95% of the quantity on the licence within 2 months of its expiry date - this will happen automatically if you used CHIEF.

-[Question for SME: How can people who don't have a paper licence do this?
-Is the expiration date written on the licence or in CHIEF?
+If you're using a paper licence, you'll need to return it to the RPA within 2 months of its expiry with any supporting documents and your securities will usually be returned to you within 21 days of receiving your proof.

+If you use your licence in stages, you can ask us for the security in stages, as long as you can prove that at least 5% of the total quantity has been imported or exported.